EFP Research Prize in Periodontology

-The EFP Clinical Research Prize was instituted by the European Federation of Periodontology (EFP) in 1995 with the object of promoting research in Europe.
+The EFP Research Prize (Jaccard Prize) was instituted by the European Federation of Periodontology (EFP) in 1995 with the object of promoting research in Europe.

 The prize is awarded once every three years at the EuroPerio Conference.
 It is open to all members of the Periodontal Societies, which are part of the European Federation of Periodontology.

 The research work must not be previously published or presented in any meeting.
 The manuscripts should be prepared according to the principles presented in “Instructions to Authors” in the Journal of Clinical Periodontology (JCP), as the best three entries will be published in this Journal.

 Candidates should send their manuscripts by email in PDF format to the EFP Co-ordinator, Monica Guinea (email@example.com), at least eight months prior to the conference date (that means 30th November of the year previous to EuroPerio).

 A panel of 5 adjudicators, consisting of the Editor of J.C.P., two Associate Editors of the same Journal, one member selected by the Executive Committee of the EFP (Chairman of this Session) and one member of the Europerio organising Committee, will select 3 manuscripts for the final competition, which will be published in the Journal of Clinical Periodontology.

 The Organising Committee will inform the three nominees of the prize (first authors who must present the paper) and will invite them to the Europerio Conference, at least three months prior to the Conference date.

 Accommodation, travel expenses and registration fee will be paid for the invited persons by the EFP.